 - Check the leaves every few seconds, microwave until they feel dry but not brittle.

 - Using a hot iron, press the leaves until they are flat.
 You can place the leaves between sheets of parchment paper so they do not touch the iron.
-(I do not use the parchment paper in this step.)
+(I press my leaves without parchment paper.)

 - Continue microwaving and ironing until all the leaves are pressed

-- Make a recycled wreath form by tracing circles on corrugated cardboard.
-I trace a large round plate for the outside circle and a small plate for the inside circle.
+- Make a simple wreath form by tracing circles onto corrugated cardboard.
+(I trace a large round plate for the outside circle and a small plate for the inside circle.)
 Cut out the form.

-- Start working at the top of the wreath form, slightly to the right of the center.
+- Work from the top of the wreath form, slightly to the right of the center.
 Gather a few pressed leaves into an bunch and staple them to the cardboard form.
 Place the staple slightly above the stem.

 - Align the next group of leaves so the tops of the leaves cover the last staple.
 Continue stapling leaves around the form until one half is covered with leaves then move to the top left and staple leaves down the opposite side.

-To hang the wreath glue a loop of twine, yarn or string to the back of the cardboard.
-Allow glue to dry completely before hanging.
+Glue a loop of twine, yarn or string to the back of the cardboard for hanging.
+Allow glue to dry completely before displaying.

-I hang my wreath using mini Command Adhesive hooks.
-The wreath is very light and the command strips will not damage the front door.
+Hang your wreath using mini Command Adhesive hooks.
+The wreath is very light, so the removable strips will hold it securely without damaging the front door.
+No nails needed!